erhkim/erhkim/README.md

 ### Hi there 👋

-- 🔭 I’m currently looking for open programming job positions.
+- 🔭 Passionate about learning how to learn.
 - 🌱 I’m currently learning the Next.js + React + Tailwind stack.
-- I'm experienced in Java, Spring Boot, and Kafka.
+- 💼 I'm experienced in Java, Spring Boot, and Kafka.
 - 📫 How to reach me: HMU on LinkedIn, email or phone.

 <!--